Svetozar Vukmanović: Execution of his brother Luka

 Svetozar Vukmanović's own brother Luka Vukmanović was a Serbian Orthodox Church priest in Montenegro.
 He was executed by Yugoslav Partisans in May 1945, after being captured and tortured along with Metropolitan Joanikije.
 In fact Svetozar, as a loyal communist, did nothing to save the life of his brother.

 The details of his capture, torture, and subsequent execution remain somewhat unclear, along with the role of his brother Tempo in the said events.

 In mid-1945 priest Luka Vukmanović was escaping Montenegro along with clergy of the Serbian Orthodox Church's Metropolitanate of Montenegro-Littoral in a mass exodus towards Slovenia and Austria.
-Also in the mass convoy were various members of the Podgorica Assembly who voted to unite Montenegro with Serbia in 1918 and who now feared reprisals in increasingly chaotic situation in Montenegro, as well as royal government ministers and many other royalists and chetniks who bitterly opposed communism and many of whom had collaborated with the occupying forces of the Axis.
+Also in the mass convoy were various members of the Podgorica Assembly who voted to unite Montenegro with Serbia in 1918 and who now feared reprisals in increasingly chaotic situation in Montenegro, as well as royal government ministers and a number of other royalists and chetniks who bitterly opposed communism and many of whom had collaborated with the occupying forces of the Axis.
 In particular, the most prominent member of the clergy in the exodus, Metropolitan Joanikije, had collaborated with the occupying Italian and German forces and supported the activities of the Serbian Chetniks.
 They were all on the run since November 1944.
 Luka's 14-year-old son Čedomir was also within the convoy.

 The convoy was intercepted by troops commanded by communist general from Montenegro Peko Dapčević (incidentally, also from a priest family as his father Jovan Dapčević was a deacon).
 According to some accounts, this happened near Zidani Most in Slovenia, and according to others it took place in Austria.
 Wherever it was, most of the people in the convoy were executed on the spot and buried in various unmarked graves.

 This is when Tempo was reportedly informed about Luka's capture and asked to decide on what should happen to his brother.
 His reported answer was: "The same as what happens to others".
 Luka's young son Čedomir, who managed to survive the bloody ordeal was later effectively raised by his uncle Tempo who took care of his nephew's living arrangements and education in Belgrade.